arh-eu/gds-java-sdk/README.md

 - `EventDocumentResponse -> MessageData9EventDocumentAck`
 - `QueryResponse -> MessageData11QueryRequestAck`

-As the type of the message the attachment result arrives in is not predetermined, it returns an _either_ object.
+As the type of the message the attachment result arrives in is not predetermined, it returns an "_either_" object.
 To make things easier the `AttachmentResult` class has additional methods to check for the proper type:

 The `isAttachmentRequestAck()` and the `isAttachmentResponse()` will return boolean values to indicate the message